ssimsangmin49-creator/azadrg/afc500/chamberbuild.md

 ### Overview
 Short introduction or context.

-- Key point 1
+- Key point 1  Horizontal alignment of the chamber and vertical alignment of the central rod
-- Key point 2
+- Key point 2  Maintaining the central rod precisely in the center of the chamber
 - Key point 3

 ---

 ### System Context

 Describe where this fits in the AFC-500 framework.
+The stacking of the chambers and the configuration of the central rod are the most important.
+However, the work can be done relatively simply.

 ---